Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-We note that, since we underestimate the errors on the effective temperature and radius, we are also underestimating the errors on the mass and cooling age.
-Since the central density is extremely dependent on the mass, any subsequent estimate for electron capture is open to revision.
+We note that, since the errors on the effective temperature and radius are underestimated, we assume an average magnetic field geometry, as opposed to fitting for the geometry using the phase-resolved spectra.
+Thus, we are also underestimating the errors on the mass and cooling age.
+Since the central density estimate is strongly dependent on the mass value that we derive from the SED fitting, our estimate for electron capture is open to revision.
 We intend to address this factor in a follow-up study on J1901.